 Add the peanut butter and maple syrup or honey to a large mixing bowl.
 Stir until smooth and combined.
 If your peanut butter is thick or dry, microwave the bowl for 10 to 15 seconds first to make mixing easier.

-60 grams oat flour, Pinch of salt
+60 grams oat flour, pinch of salt

 Gently fold in the crisp cereal.

-180 grams pea or soy protein crisp cereal
+180 grams pea protein crisp cereal

 Roll the mixture into balls using your hands or a cookie scoop.
 You should get around 16 balls depending on size.